PorPlaTakKom/FIBO-FE/README.md

-List Futrue Web Succeeded
+## Future Web Succeeded

+### Features:
-    Register Member
+- Register Member
-    Reset password
+- Reset Password
-    Login
+- Login
-    Add Model 3D (not support gcode)
+- Add 3D Model (Does not support gcode)
-    Edit Profile
+- Edit Profile
-    Staff (not support Timeline and Only UI)
+- Staff (Does not support Timeline, Only UI)
-    Student (not support Timeline and Only UI)
+- Student (Does not support Timeline, Only UI)
-    Teacher (Only UI)
+- Teacher (Only UI)

-How to start
+### How to Start:
-    Using NodeJS
+1. Install NodeJS
-    npm install
-    npm run dev
+2. Run `npm install` in the project directory
+3. Execute `npm run dev` to start the development server